mltaskova/CSC262-ToyCPU/README.md

 - Output raw assembly.

 ### (20) Label Numbering
-- Convert your ``ASMLine`` labels to not be part of the instruction sequence, but owned by whatever instruction follows them.
+- Convert your ``fvm.ASMLine`` labels to not be part of the instruction sequence, but owned by whatever instruction follows them.
-- You'll need a way to mark labels on your ``ASMLine`` class.
+- You'll need a way to mark labels on your ``fvm.ASMLine`` class.
 - Convert the higher-level "goto" statement to either "goto-rel" or "goto-abs" lower-level commands.

 ### (10) Experience
-- Support directly converting ``ASMLine`` programs to ``Instruction`` programs so that they can be run directly.
+- Support directly converting ``fvm.ASMLine`` programs to ``Instruction`` programs so that they can be run directly.